 |

-what many engineers do by instinct or stumble across
+managed to crystallize what many engineers do by instinct

-by accident after years of hit & miss.
-Despite many, many
+or stumble across by accident after years of hit & miss.
+Despite

-years' experience in the business, I learned quite a lot from
+many, many years' experience in the business, I learned quite

 - it helped ease some of the sonic nightmares mentioned above